aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2023/aspose-words-for-python-via-dotnet-23-4-release-notes/_index.md

 ### Added public property Run.is_phonetic_guide

-The following public property was added to Aspose.Words.Run class:
+The following public property was added to the **Aspose.Words.Run** class:

 {{< highlight python >}}
  @property
 def is_phonetic_guide(self) -> bool: